darkerhp/sharewis_private/README.md

 $ adb reverse tcp:9090 tcp:9090
 ```
 In order for the simulator to allow traffic from and to the Reactotron dashboard

+#### Reset data
+By default, data are stored on the device via AsyncStorage (redux-persist).
+If you need to reset the data (eg to see the onboarding view), temporarily edit
+the `src/store.js` file and set `PURGE_STORAGE = 1` (then revert it after
+reloading the simulator)